A mechanism used to run a program in the background, without input from a terminal or from the user. Also called detached processing.

-Both the Bourne shell and the C shell slow background processing, and on Unix systems with job control, the C and Korne shells provide additional commands for manipulating background processing.
+Both the Bourne shell and the C shell slow background processing, and on Unix systems with job control, the C and Korn shells provide additional commands for manipulating background processing.

 When putting several programs separated by semicolons into the background using the shell, remember to group them using parentheses; the shell puts the last command on the line into the background but always waits for the first.

-If you need more help and guidance then you can join our Oracle DBA forums and start to take advantages.
+If you need more help and guidance then you can join our Oracle DBA forums and start to take advantage.

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.